Appetizer Addiction

 Instructions

-• Serve right away or keep in an airtight container in the fridge until ready to serve.
+• Serve right away or store in an airtight container in the fridge until ready to serve.

 Notes

-1. Tapenade is traditionally made with black olives, but you can use green or kalamata olives if you prefer those.
+1. Tapenade is traditionally made with black olives, but green or Kalamata olives can also be used.

-2. You can use less lemon juice if you prefer.
+2. Start with less lemon juice if you prefer a milder lemon flavor.

-4. I recommend using fresh parsley in this recipe.
+4. Fresh parsley works best in this recipe.

-6. The nutritional values are based on 1 serving (⅛ cup) of tapenade.
+6. Nutritional information is based on 1 serving, about 2 tablespoons (⅛ cup), of tapenade.

 Nutrition